-"Unfortunately there are lots of fake goods on the market [...]
-CE marks can be just as fake as the good themselves."
-And even if your fan is legit, you must "always be cautious when using anything electrical," as products "can contain manufacturing defects that can result in safety issues," he says.
+And, even if your fan is legit, you “always be cautious when using anything electrical” McEvoy adds ,as products “can contain manufacturing defects that can result in safety issues.”

 A sudden loss of fluid from direct air can also effect your skin, especially if it's sensitive.
 Not only can fans cause dry skin and minor irritation due to lack of moisture, but it can also effect your sinuses, eyes, and muscles according to Sleep Advisor.
 It's all to do with that "constant stream of air", especially if you're like me and prefer your fan to stay in one direction rather than circulate.

 If you're one of the few that somehow sleeps with their eyes partially open, "a steady airstream will dry your eyes and may cause major irritation."
 That irritation can carry on into your sinuses and dry your nasal passages, making you "more susceptible to blockage, stuffiness and sinus headaches.
 Not the greatest way to wake up in the morning, is it?

 Especially not if your entire body is tense.
 Thanks again to that stream of air, your muscles may react by tensing up and cramping thanks to the "concentrated cool air".
 Although, this is more likely to occur if you have the fan positioned directly near your face and neck, rather than at a distance.